 With the robotic mobility issues under control, the CYCOGS®

-We needed to have robot arm capacity to manipulate objects, lift heavy loads, and have a large compliant working-envelope plus be able to fit on or into our robot.
+We needed a robot arm capacity to manipulate objects, lift excessive loads, and have a large compliant working-envelope plus be able to fit on or into our robot.

 With our tall robot, where would the arms go?

-We knew we wanted two arms, with useful load capacities, good arm speeds, compliance in human environments,
+We knew we required two robotic arms, with useful load capacities, good arm speeds, compliance in human environments,

 a huge working envelope and the desire to locate the arm in or about our mobile robot.

-Standard industrial arms had the capacity and speed issues sorted out.
+Standard industrial arms have the capacity and speed issues sorted out.

-But these arm types provided a bad fit for our working envelope, power use, size and weight requirements.
+But these arm types provided a terrible fit for our working envelope, power use, size and weight requirements.

-Absolute arm repeatability is not much use as the mobile robot could be shifting on a carpet or moving across the floor or changing its attitude.
+Absolute arm repeatability is not much use as the mobile robot could be shifting on a carpet or moving across the floor or adjusting its attitude.

-This mushiness in its environment is not good for robotic arm repeatability or accuracy.
+This mushiness in its environment diminished the advantage of fixed robotic arm repeatability and accuracy.

 Medium-Sized mobile Robot (MSR™)